Learning Representations by Humans, for Humans: Discussion

 \section{Discussion}

 We have introduced a novel learning framework for supporting human decision-making.
-Rather than viewing algorithms as experts, asked to explain their conclusions to people, we position algorithms as advisors whose goal is to help humans make better decisions while retaining human agency.
+Rather than view algorithms as experts, asked to explain their conclusions to people, we position algorithms as advisors whose goal is to help humans make better decisions while retaining human agency.
 The \mom\ framework learns to provide representations of inputs that provide advice and promote good decisions.
-We demonstrate success in learning to support human decision models.
-We hope that by tapping into innate cognitive human strengths, learned representations can improve human-machine collaboration by prioritizing information, highlighting alternatives, and correcting biases.
+We see this as a promising direction for promoting synergies between learning systems and people and hope that by tapping into innate cognitive human strengths, learned representations can improve human-machine collaboration by prioritizing information, highlighting alternatives, and correcting biases.